 Yet thanks to the Conservancy’s work to protect and restore this natural area near the town of Finzel, you can find an exemplary frost pocket less than a three-hour drive from Washington, D.C.

-And now thanks to a new partnership with aptly named Frostburg State University, the Conservancy is learning more about this unique natural treasure.
+Thanks to a partnership with aptly named Frostburg State University, the Conservancy is learning more about this unique natural treasure.

-This April, a group of Frostburg students set up a weather monitoring station at the preserve.
-This station will allow the student researchers to monitor weather conditions in relation to water levels and ultimately gather data on climate-change impacts to the area.
+In 2012, a group of Frostburg students set up a weather monitoring station at the preserve.
+This station allows the student researchers to monitor weather conditions in relation to water levels and ultimately gather data on climate-change impacts to the area.

 The students, in turn, will share data with the Conservancy, helping us better understand how our restoration work contributes to the habitat’s health.